 - Credential - contains usernames and passwords that the Robot requires to execute particular processes, such as login details for SAP or SalesForce.

-- Global Value - the default value received by every robot, unless a specific value is assigned to a robot.
+All accounts receive the asset value unless a specific value is assigned on a per-account basis.

-- Value Per Robot - a value received only by the specified robot.
-If Global Value is disabled, at least one robot value must be provided.
+The value is received only by the specified account.
+If Global Value is disabled, at least one per-account value must be provided.

 Upon upgrading to v2020.10, existing assets in modern folders are migrated to assets using a global value and no per-account value.

 Updated 8 months ago